Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

 ------------
-Client-side `ko_grid.js`_ script and server-side `views.ajax.KoGridView`_ Python class provide possibility to create AJAX-powered grids for Django models, similar to traditional ``django.contrib.admin`` built-in module which implements such functionality with traditional HTML page generation.
+Client-side `ko_grid.js`_ script and server-side `views.ajax.KoGridView`_ Python class provide possibility to create AJAX-powered grids for Django models, similar to traditional ``django.contrib.admin`` built-in module which implements such functionality with traditional server-side HTML generation, using underscore.js / knockout.js client-side templates instead.
+As both libraries are small-size and are cached by browsers, HTTP traffic is minimized.

-``views.ajax.KoGridView`` has common ancestor with ``views.list.ListSortingView`` via ``views.base.BaseFilterView``,
+`views.ajax.KoGridView`_ and `views.list.ListSortingView`_ have common ancestor class `views.base.BaseFilterView`_,
-which allows to partially share the functionality between AJAX grids and traditional paginated lists, although currently grids are more full-featured and support wider variety of model field filters.
+which allows to partially share the functionality between AJAX grids and traditional paginated lists, although currently grids are more featured and support wider variety of model field filters.

 `knockout.js`_ viewmodels are used to display / update AJAX grids.